Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 #### Fortunes of Ravenloft

 If your card reading reveals that a treasure is here, it is inside one of the empty casks along the north wall, hidden there by [[4.
-World Almanac/NPCs/Cyrus Belview (COS).md\|Cyrus Belview]].
+World Almanac/NPCs/Cyrus Belview.md\|Cyrus Belview]].

 ### K64.
 Guards' Stair